teachmeabhinav/myAppservice/Documents/DataModel.md

+**Datamodel:**
-1.We will use Bucket pattern & Attribute pattern for storing data in Nosql.
+1. We will use Bucket pattern & Attribute pattern for storing data in Nosql.
-2.We will save One document/per day /Device 3.Sample json is as below
+2. We will save One document/per day /Device 3.Sample json is as below

-{
+`{
 	"id":22222222222,
 	"doctype":"S1",
 	"dchema":"1.0",